SaidKaloev/Edge-Detection__ML_Project-1/README.md

 -datasets.py

-Consists of only the class ImageData, which gets the arrays stored in the created pickels-dataset
+Consists of the class ImageData, which loads our dataset(pklz_file) to work on

 -main.py